 The first fragments of this unusually metal-rich, unbrecciated enstatite achondrite were found by an Australian prospector, with subsequent recoveries bringing the total combined weight to ~22 kg.
 Mount Egerton is a very weathered meteorite containing minor amounts of Si-bearing metal both as a host phase and as inclusions within a predominant brown-stained enstatite phase.
 The meteorite is composed primarily of cm-sized enstatite crystals with inhomogeneously distributed FeNi-metal composing ~21 wt%a large abundance for any aubrite.
 Minor abundances of diopside and various sulfides are present (Cr-bearing troilite, brezinaite, alabandite); notably, Mount Egerton contains no feldspar (Watters and Prinz, 1980).

 Current spectral studies link the aubrites to a few near-Earth Apollo asteroids, specifically 3103 Eger and 434 Hungaria (Kelley and Gaffey, 2002).
-These two high-albedo, iron-free asteroids are composed of an enstatite-like silicate, and are of the appropriate size to make them primary candidates for the aubrite source body.
+These two high-albedo, iron-free asteroids are composed of an enstatite-like silicate and are of the appropriate size to make them primary candidates for the aubrite source body.
 Further evidence has been compiled that is consistent with 3103 Eger being the aubrite source body.
 For example, the time of day in which aubrites have fallen constrains the orbit to one similar to that of Eger.
-In addition, the long cosmic-ray exposure age of aubrites is consistent with a stable residence on a near-Earth asteroid that has a long-lived orbit, similar to that of Eger.
+In addition, the long cosmic-ray exposure age of aubrites is consistent with a stable residence on a near-Earth asteroid that has a long-lived orbit similar to that of Eger.
 Moreover, the orbital parameters derived for Norton County match those of Eger better than all other orbits.
-Asteroid 3103 Eger was probably once a member of the Hungaria family of asteroids located in the innermost asteroid belt at 1.9 AU.
-It was subsequently ejected into an Earth-crossing orbit.
-Notably, the asteroid 2867 Steins has recently been studied by the Rosetta spacecraft.
-It was found to have an albedo and spectral properties consistent with those of an aubrite in having an abundance of CaS or oldhamite (Abell et al., 2008).
+Asteroid 3103 Eger was probably once a member of the Hungaria family of asteroids located in the innermost asteroid belt at 1.9 AU before it was ejected into an Earth-crossing orbit.
+Notably, the asteroid 2867 Steins has recently been studied by the Rosetta spacecraft and was found to have an albedo and spectral properties consistent with those of an aubrite in containing an abundance of CaS or oldhamite (Abell et al., 2008).